-Annual Northern Ireland parades begin peacefully amid political crisis
+Annual Northern Ireland parades pass peacefully despite political crisis

-BELFAST (Reuters) - Annual parades in Northern Ireland that frequently trigger sectarian violence began peacefully on Wednesday with little sign the British province's political crisis is increasing tensions in volatile areas.
+BELFAST (Reuters) - Annual parades in Northern Ireland that frequently trigger sectarian violence passed peacefully on Wednesday with little sign the province's political crisis is increasing tensions on the streets.

-A power-sharing coalition between pro-British Protestant unionists and Irish Catholic nationalists collapsed in January but the protracted political impasse has not to date spiraled into renewed sectarian strife.
+A power-sharing coalition between pro-British Protestant unionists and Irish Catholic nationalists collapsed in January and the protracted political impasse raised fears that inter-community relations might deteriorate.

-Annual Marches have seen less violence since a 1998 peace deal ended three decades of sectarian fighting in which 3,600 people died, but traditional July and August marches are still seen as a barometer of inter-communal relations.
+Traditional July and August marches are seen as a barometer of those relations and Wednesday's were among the most peaceful since a 1998 peace deal ended three decades of sectarian fighting in which 3,600 people died.

+Police Service of Northern Ireland Assistant Chief Constable Alan Todd called it "the most peaceful Twelfth of July for some years and a model for years to come."

 Tens of thousands of mainly Protestant unionists, some wearing orange sashes and bowler hats began marching across the province early on Wednesday to the accompaniment of pipe bands.